-Step 8.
-Completely cool the lemon loaf before icing.
+Step 8: Completely cool the loaf before icing.

-This vegan lemon loaf is perfect for any occasion.
-Enjoy this spring recipe as an Easter sweet treat, a Mother’s Day gift, or, simply, with your morning cup of coffee or tea.
+Serve this Spring recipe on any occasion.
+It's perfect as an Easter sweet treat, a Mother’s Day gift, or with a simple morning cup of coffee or tea.

 Tips for Success

-- Folding the ingredients together is the key to keeping this vegan lemon loaf moist and fluffy.
+- Fold the ingredients together: This is the key to keeping this vegan lemon loaf moist and fluffy.
 You'll want to slide a sturdy flat spatula along the side of the bowl to scoop the ingredients from the bottom of the bowl up to the top.
 Turn the bowl and repeat until the ingredients are well combined with no patches of dry flour.

-- For best results, use a kitchen scale and the gram measurements in the recipe card below.
+- For best results: Use a kitchen scale and the gram measurements in the recipe card below to measure the ingredients.